nathanmarz/storm/docs/documentation/Setting-up-a-Storm-cluster.md

 storm.health.check.dir: "healthchecks"

 ```
-The scripts just have execute permissions.
+The scripts must have execute permissions.
 The time to allow any given healthcheck script to run before it is marked failed due to timeout can be configured with:

 ```yaml